wp-plugins/appilder-woocommerce-mobile-app-manager/readme.txt

 Install the plugin and start managing your app.
 Read more about the plugin usage on documentation.

 https://appilder.com/woocommerce/docs
+== Screenshots ==

+1.Plugin Interface from where app can dynamically updated 2.Android & iOS App Screenshots

 == Changelog ==

+= 1.5.4 =
+* Added option for Exclusive app only product description
+* Updated Redux Core to latest (New Feature Ajax Save)
+* Enabled Import/Export Settings option

 = 1.5.3 =
-Array declaration fixed to work with PHP version < 5.5
+* Array declaration fixed to work with PHP version < 5.5